Capperinger/FNAFUCN/FNAF UCN - Guide.md

 ![[PhantomFreddy.png|100]]

-Phantom BB - Every time you raise the monitor there is a chance that he spawns.
+Phantom Balloon Boy - Every time you raise the monitor there is a chance that he spawns.
 With level 1 the chance is 1 in 50 while on level 20 the chance is 2 in 5.
 He can be despawned by switching to the vent or duct system, reselecting your camera, selecting a new camera or turning the monitor down.
 If he's stared for longer than a second he will turn the monitor off and jumpscare you.
 When you are blacked out it blocks out visibility within the Office temporarily which is lethal with Golden Freddy,

 Nightmare Freddy - Every second you turn the camera there is a 66% a Freddle will appear in the Office.
 SHining the flashlight on them will make them despawn.
 With 1 or 2 Freddles, there will be a 5% chance to disappear every frame and with more than 3 a 10%.
 Up to 5 show but the actual limit is 7 for him to spawn.
 Once the number is reached, having the monitor up will cause him to attack.
 If needed to use the monitor for a long time you can use the flashlight while using the monitor to send the Freddles away.
 But they will start coming back when you stop.